AvniShar/EVENT-MANAGEMENT-SYSTEM/README.md

 - BOOKING: Stores booking details made by users for events.
 - PAYMENT: Stores payment information corresponding to each booking.
 - TICKET: Stores ticket details generated for bookings.
+- CATEGORY: Stores different event categories such as music, tech, sports, etc.
+- COUPON: Stores discount coupon details including code, discount amount, and expiry date.
+- ATTENDEE: Stores details of individuals attending an event under a booking.
+- SEAT: Stores seat information for events including seat number and seat type.
+- BOOKING_TICKET: A relationship table that links bookings and tickets, representing a many-to-many relationship.
+- EVENT_ORGANIZER: A relationship table that connects events and organizers, allowing multiple organizers for an event.
+- USER_EVENT: A relationship table that represents user interest in events (wishlist or interaction), supporting a many-to-many relationship.

 # **Strong Entity**